ashharhasan/StocksAPI/README.md

 This project is made to follow the modern best practices of a .NET web API.

-Tech Stack: C#, .NET 8
+Programming language is c# with .NET 8 framework as this is the latest stable version.
+Secondly, Entity framework is used with Postgre SQL because Microsoft SQL Server can't be installed directly on mac and also because Postgre SQl is trendy :)